-9. The role and responsibilities on site of an ecological clerk of works (ECoW) or similarly competent.
+9. The role and responsibilities on site of an ecological clerk of works (ECoW) or similarly competent person.

-10. Details of the mitigation proposed in the November 2025 Ecological Assessment for protected species, including breeding bird mitigation if required following the completed breeding bird surveys and GCN Non-Licensed Method Statement.
+10. Details of the mitigation proposed in the November 2025 Ecological Assessment for protected species, including breeding bird mitigation if required following the completed breeding bird surveys (duplication of C9?) and GCN Non-Licensed Method Statement.

 11. Details of trees with potential to support roosting bats, construction exclusion zones, a pre-works re-inspection (if any works take place within proximity to the trees), ecological watching brief and method statements.